schneems/schneems/_posts/2017-03-28-n1-queries-or-memory-problems-why-not-solve-both.md

 ---

 This post is going to help save you money if you're running a Rails server.
 It starts like this: you write an app.
 Let's say you're building the next hyper-targeted blogging platform for medium length posts.
 When you login, you see a paginated list of all of the articles you've written.
-You have a `Post` model and maybe for to do tags, you have a `Tag` model`, and for comments, you have a `Comment` model.
+You have a `Post` model and maybe for to do tags, you have a `Tag` model, and for comments, you have a `Comment` model.
 You write your view so that it renders the posts:

 ```erb